-As we make our way through a pandemic, the cost of health care and health insurance is on a lot of people’s minds.
-Although health insurance is meant to protect us financially when we are sick or injured, the cost of a hospital stay is still often unknown before the bill arrives in the mail.
+With the COVID-19 pandemic in its third year, the cost of healthcare and health insurance is on many people’s minds.
+Although health insurance is meant to protect us financially when we are sick or injured, the cost of a major medical expense like a hospital stay is still often unknown before the bill arrives in the mail.

-Here are a few infographics that show the cost of a hospital stay by type of insurance, including the costs associated for people without coverage.
-It also looks at the cost of various medical procedures.
+Here are a few infographics that show the average cost of hospital stay by type of insurance, including the costs associated for people without coverage.
+This article also looks at the cost of various medical procedures.

 Disclaimer: The info represented in these infographics does not necessarily reflect the views of PeopleKeep, its staff, or its affiliate partners.